Ontario family law valuation guide

 What happens to the home

 The home is usually handled in one of three ways.
-An independent appraisal supports all three, and it is decisive in a buyout.
+An independent appraisal can provide a neutral benchmark when the parties or their counsel need one, and is especially important when a buyout depends on an agreed property value.

 One spouse keeps the home and pays the other their share of the equity.
 A defensible value is what both sides sign off on.